ISCHEMIC STROKE

 - penumbra

-- a decrease in regional flow < 55 mL / 100g of tissue/minute leads to inhibition of proteosynthesis
+- decrease in regional flow < 55 mL / 100g of tissue/minute leads to inhibition of proteosynthesis

-- < 20 mL – loss of electrical function
+- < 20 mL – loss of electrical function occurs

 - < 10 – 12 mL – necrosis